garykac/woven/docs/rules.md

 ### Defense

-Magical barrier spells have CHARGEs that you can spend when you are attacked to deflect the attack.
+Magical barrier spells have CHARGEs that indicate when they are active.

 In general, these barriers will completely protect you from any attack, but the barrier will be dispelled if the attack is greater than some threshold.

+For example, a **Defend 2** barrier will protect against an attack of strength 1 and remain in place.
+If the attack is 2 or greater, then the barrier still protects against the comlete attack, but the barrier is dispelled (and the CHARGE is removed).

-When a barrier is dispelled, the CHARGE token is returned to your MANA POOL.
+When a barrier is dispelled, the CHARGE token is returned to your SPENT MANA pool.

 If you have multiple options to protect yourself from an attack, then you may choose whichever one you prefer.
 The order in which they were originally created is not relevant.

+## Three or more players

+Additional rules for 3-5 players.

+### Astral Plane

+TODO

 ### Death